Larder Love

 chorizo

-Your first task here is to fry the chorizo in the oil just until it crisps up and it’s own delicious oil has been released.
+Your first task here is to fry the chorizo in the oil just until it crisps up and its own delicious oil has been released.

-Honestly I could bore the pants off you going on about how much I love cooking with chorizo and how I love this flavour packed oil that comes off it.
+Honestly, I could bore the pants off you going on about how much I love cooking with chorizo and how I love this flavour packed oil that comes off it.

 To me this is the taste of sunshine and summer and should thus be totally embraced all year round!